sumudu-k/BlogZen---Figma-Prototype/README.md

 - UI emphasizes **clarity**, **readability**, and a **Zen-inspired** calming design.
 - Clean typography and intuitive layout for easy navigation.

 ---

-## 🤝 Collaboration

-Want to improve or expand this prototype?
-You're welcome to **fork** this project and build upon it.

-> 📎 To contribute:
->
-> - Fork this project
-> - Create a new branch
-> - Add your updates
-> - Submit a pull request!

-Collaboration is always welcome!

----